kyle-n/kyle-n.github.io/_posts/2022-10-12-rxjs-land-of-paradoxes.md

 ---
 layout: post
-title: 3 RxJS Paradoxes
+title: Avoiding common pitfalls in RxJS
 image: rxjs-logo.png
 caption: Via rxjs.dev
 ---

-RxJS is the most important thing about Angular that people misunderstand.
-RxJS is *everywhere* in Angular, and I still see developers struggle with it.
+As an [Angular consultant](https://www.bitovi.com/frontend-javascript-consulting/angular-consulting), I see people struggle with RxJS a lot.
 Which is understandable.
-RxJS is a land of paradoxes.
-I love it, because I [love reactive programming]({% post_url 2020-05-16-angular-reactive-forms-rental-rates-servicecore %}), but RxJS's implementation has some... oddities.
+Observables are a powerful tool for working with data streams, but they have quirks that can trip up developers new to the library.

+In this blog post, we'll explore how to avoid three common pitfalls when using RxJS in your own projects.

 ### Quick, what's an Observable?

 An [Observable](https://rxjs.dev/guide/observable) is a stream of values delivered over time.
 It's similar to a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 A Promise represents an asynchronous operation that completes or fails *once*, for all subscribers.

-RxJS is mind-bending because, depending on the Observable, it may behave like that or completely differently.
+RxJS is mind-bending because, depending on the Observable, it may be synchronous or asynchronous, deliver one value or multiple, and share that value with one or multiple subscribers.

 ### Paradox 1: Observables are asynchronous, unless they are synchronous